ngkabra/t6reader/README.md

 Here’s how you can install and run this extension locally in Firefox:

 1. **Download the code**:
     - Click the green **Code** button at the top of this GitHub page and choose **Download ZIP**.
     - Extract the ZIP file somewhere on your computer.
+Remember the location.

 2. **Edit the `content.js`**:
     - Open the file `content.js` in a text editor (e.g., Notepad on Windows or TextEdit on Mac).
-    - Find the placeholder line in the file that says `"YOUR_OPENAI_API_KEY"`.
-Replace that with your actual OpenAI API key.
+    - In the first line of the file replace `"YOUR_OPENAI_API_KEY"` with your actual OpenAI API key.
         - If you don’t know how to get an API key, you can ask ChatGPT, and it will explain how to get one from the OpenAI website.
     - It currently uses gpt-4o-mini, one of the cheapest models.
 The summaries won't be great.
 If you're OK with spending a little more money to get better summaries, change this to gpt-4o.